pt11-word-find/back-end/README.md

 `
 {
-    user_id: 1 (this references an existing user's id)
+    user_id: 1 (this references an existing user's id) - This will be taken from the request auth token
     wordlist: "string,of,comma,separated,words"
     title: "descriptive title for wordlist"
 }